 - Establish partnerships with transit agencies and neighboring jurisdictions for new transit options, demand management and other innovative mobility options to address regional traffic.

-The preferred location and vision for light rail integration is established - (MO3)
+The preferred location, timeline and vision for light rail integration is established - (MO3)

 - Develop a Citywide Transit Plan that includes lessons learned from case studies on station area planning.